THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ OUR DISCLOSURE FOR MORE INFO.

 There is also the Gab Titui Cultural Centre, a museum with information about the history of the Torres Strait Islanders.

 We had just loaded up onto the ferry to head back to Horn Island when one of the crew members asked if we wanted to go see some crayfish.
 Uh…sure?
 I’d noticed the crew wearing Torres Strait Seafood Company shirts prior, and sure enough, she led us to the small building on the dock which houses crayfish tanks.
 She pulled one out by her antenna and let us hold for pictures.
 They are huge!
-She explained that the crayfish are shipped to Asia and sold for eating.
+She explained that they ship crayfish to Asia and sell them for eating.

 (Please note a cultural lesson here.
 Where I come from, crayfish is a less common term for crawfish, which are small, freshwater crustaceans preferably served boiled with hot spices, bibs, and hand wipes or in etouffee.
 Here in Australia, crayfish would be the common term for a saltwater spiny lobster.)

 Out of the 44 rally boats, we saw at least 27 of them at the Horn Island anchorage.
 One night, we all gathered at the Gateway Resort bar for drinks.
-We’ve put a lot more names to faces and have gotten to chat with a lot of people.
+We’ve now met and chatted with a lot more of our fellow rally members.

-We departed July 21st in the wee hours of the morning with our friends Slow Flight to head to Debut, Indonesia.
+We departed July 21st in the wee hours of the morning with our friends on Slow Flight to sail for four days to Debut, Indonesia.
 We expect to be there on the 25th by sunset, just in time for the rally events on the 26th.